arthurdysart/The-Visa-Report/README.md

 The Visa Report: ETL processing of historal H-1B data

-Navigation
+# Navigation
 1. [QUICK START](README.md#Quick-start-guide)
 2. [REQUIREMENTS](README.md#Requirements)
 3. [CREDITS](README.md#Credits)

-The Visa Report (TVR) performs extract-transform-load (ETL) tasks to analyze H-1B Visa data.
-TVR is compatible with is comma-separated value data from the United States Department of Labor Office of Foreign Labor Certification.
+The Visa Report (TVR) performs extract-transform-load (ETL) tasks to analyze H-1B visa data.
+TVR is compatible with comma-separated value data from the United States Department of Labor Office of Foreign Labor Certification.
 For each occupation and workplace state, TVR reports ***total number of certified visas*** and ***percentage of certified visas***.
 Analysis reports are organized by occupation or workplace state in sequence of ***decreasing total number of certified visas*** and ***alphanumeric occupation or workplace state***.

 # Quick start guide

-TVR is built on Python 3.6 and requires the `csv`, `os`, and `sys` modules.
+TVR is built on CPython 3.6 and requires the `csv`, `os`, and `sys` modules.

 ## Installation and setup
 Download Github repository.
 Install [CPython](https://www.python.org/downloads) version 3.6 and [Git Bash](https://git-scm.com/downloads); ensure both are available on the operating system path.
 Put the input data file in the `input/` directory.
 Note TVR only analyzes comma-delimited plaintext data which follow the [formatting guidelines of the Office of Foreign Labor Certification](https://www.foreignlaborcert.doleta.gov/performancedata.cfm#dis).